openpnp/openpnp/Setup-and-Calibration_Vacuum-Setup.md

 To manually configure the vacuum valve for a nozzle:

-1. [[Create a head mounted actuator|Setup and Calibration: Actuators]] for each nozzle.
+1. [[Create a head mounted actuator|Setup and Calibration_Actuators]] for each nozzle.
 It should be named something like N1_VAC, N2_VAC, etc.
 2. [Set the boolean command for the actuator](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration_Actuators#assigning-commands) so that it turns the valve on and off when the actuator is triggered.
 3. In Machine Setup -> Nozzles, select a nozzle and then select the Vacuum tab.
 4. In the Vacuum tab, select the Actuator you created for this nozzle's valve.